Game Rangers International

 Game Rangers International (GRI) is a Zambian conservation organization, working alongside the Department of National Parks and Wildlife (DNPW) to protect the wildlife in Zambia.
 The organisation has been active in Kafue National Park (KNP) since 2008, originally founded to protect the threatened elephant population in KNP through law-enforcement, animal welfare, education and outreach.

-GRI has developed over the years and to encompass the following themes; law-enforcement, community outreach and education, research and policy, anti-trafficking and animal welfare.
+GRI has developed over the years and to encompass the following themes; Resource Protection, Community outreach and Education and Wildlife Rescue.

 EMPOWERING RANGERS AND LOCAL COMMUNITIES TO CONSERVE NATURE

 1. GRI - Kafue Conservation Project (KCP) - Providing welfare, training and operational support to wildlife personnel on the front line of endangered species protection.
 Implementing community outreach and education programmes in the communities around Kafue National Park